 Computers are now part of everyday life.
 Many spend around 8-10 hours every day staring at a screen.

-Any task set at 70-80 cm such as a desktop computer or 50-60cm such as a book or lap top, requires two sets of muscles to be in a state of tension.
-Your eye-aiming muscles must converge sufficiently to ensure each eyes image is fused into one, otherwise you would see two images.
+Any task set at 70-80 cm such as a desktop computer or 50-60cm such as a book or laptop requires two sets of muscles to be in a state of tension.
+Your eye-aiming muscles must converge sufficiently to ensure the image from each eye is fused into one, otherwise you would see two images.

 With two muscles systems in a state of tension, sometimes for hours at a time, is it any wonder that we are seeing more and more symptoms of eyestrain including glare sensitivity, headache, and poor comprehension/concentration from regular computer users?

 It is very helpful to relax the muscle systems by looking far off into the distance away from the screen regularly.
 This helps to maintain the flexibility of the muscles and also reduces the fatigue levels.